 - 1. Applications receiving a Firm Commitment Letter from THDA for a specific amount of MTBA must submit a Commitment Fee and an Incentive Fee in order for the Firm Commitment Letter to be processed. - 2.
 Fees for a ninety (90) day Firm Commitment Letter: - a.
-The Commitment Fee will be an amount equal to one percent (1%) of the MTBA allocated to the local issuer. - b.
-The Incentive Fee will be equal to twenty percent (20%) of the Commitment Fee. - 3.
+The Commitment Fee is an amount equal to 1% of the MTBA approved by THDA. - b.
+The Incentive Fee is an amount equal to 20% of the Commitment Fee. - 3.
 Fees for a one hundred and twenty (120) day Firm Commitment Letter: - a.
-The Commitment Fee will be an amount equal to one and one half percent (1.5%) of the MTBA allocated to the local issuer. - b.
-The Incentive Fee will be equal to twenty percent (20%) of the Commitment Fee.

-4. THE MTBA FIRM COMMITMENT FEE IS NOT REFUNDABLE.
+The Commitment Fee is an amount equal to 1.5% of the MTBA allocated to the local issuer. - b.
+The Incentive Fee is an amount equal to 20% of the Commitment Fee. - 4.
+THE COMMITMENT FEE FOR A FIRM COMMITMENT LETTER IS NOT REFUNDABLE.